Nikita-Filonov/tests-coverage-tool/README.md

 - **Support for Multiple Services:** The tool can handle coverage reporting for multiple gRPC services within a single project.

+You can see a report example [here](https://nikita-filonov.github.io/tests-coverage-tool/).

+If you have any questions, you can ask [@Nikita Filonov](https://t.me/sound_right)

 ## Preview

 ### Service coverage